$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Cats dislike certain textures and sounds.
 For example, aluminum foil or double-sided tape can be highly effective deterrents due to their unusual textures and noises.

-Restrict Cats Access To The tank
+2. Restrict The Cat’s Access To The tank

 There are several methods you can use to deter cats from approaching the fish tank.
 As mentioned previously, using materials like aluminum foil or double-sided tape can be effective in keeping the fish tank safe.